-- That reference is made within CS19 (1) to the importance of responding to, complementing and integrating views and scenery, particularly of natural landscapes, possibly within the supporting text. - That reference to 'unacceptable impacts' as stated in CS19 (7) is further explained within the Preferred Option itself or the supporting text. - That potential conflicts between aesthetic design quality and environmentally friendly design are explored and tackled, potentially within the Design Quality in New Development Supplementary Planning Document.
+- That reference is made within CS19 (1) to the importance of responding to, complementing and integrating views and scenery, particularly of natural landscapes, possibly within the supporting text.
+Comment: The Council agrees and additional wording has been provided accordingly. - That reference to 'unacceptable impacts' as stated in CS19 (7) is further explained within the Policy itself or the supporting text.
+Comment: The Council considers that appropriate clarity has already been provided within the supporting text and a strategic link to other saved policies is also given for additional context. - That potential conflicts between aesthetic design quality and environmentally friendly design are explored and tackled, potentially within the Design Quality in New Development Supplementary Planning Document.